LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0502_Access_the_Privileged_Endpoint.md

     ```powershell
     Test-AzureStack -Group UpdateReadiness
     ```
     >**Note**: Keep in mind that ASDK does not support updates, so this is strictly for demonstration purposes.
+Disregard any failed tests being reported.

     >**Note**: For an introduction to the **Test-AzureStack** functionality, refer to [Validate Azure Stack Hub system state](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-diagnostic-test?view=azs-2008).